 8. Inclusion in Responsible Wood database of certificate holders

-Subject to the payment of all fees the forest manager’s certificate will be registered on the Responsible Wood and PEFC certification registers as evidence to customers and stakeholders that the forest manager has met the requirements of the Standard.
+Subject to the payment of all fees the Chain of Custody certificate will be registered on the Responsible Wood and PEFC certification registers as evidence to customers and stakeholders that the certificate holder has met the requirements of the relevant standard.

 9. Request to use the Responsible Wood and/ or PEFC logos